azt3k/bonethug/skel/project_types/silverstripe3/README.md

 2. Firstly you need an MAMP / LAMP / WAMP etc stack, ruby 1.9.3 and curl for composer, if you're on windows there's an installer for composer

-3. You need to have bundler and composer (for PHP) installed
+3. You need to have bundler and composer installed